top of page

 Term dates are on this page.

 The number of teachers and students varies considerably from day to day and from week to week.
-We have 15 trainees (September 2024), but most are part-time, so on our average day there about 3/4 teachers and about 7/8 students with a wide variation.
-Thursdays tend to be busiest, but not always.
+We have 14 trainees (January 2025), but most are part-time, so on an average day there about 4 teachers and about 8 students with a wide variation.

 INFORMATION FOR VISITING TEACHERS